BETAFPV/LiteSilverware/README.md

-Read the original README for more information.[README](Read the original README for more information.)
+Read the original README for more information.
+[README](https://github.com/BETAFPV/LiteSilverware/tree/master)